Maximising the Impact and Effectiveness of Your

 Measuring Ad Impact and Effectiveness

-Split Second Evaluates Ad Perception of the Brand Using a Before-After (Pre-Post) Design.
+Split Second Evaluates Ad Perception of the Brand Using a Before-After (Pre-Post) Design

 This implicit test measures feelings towards the brand before and after respondents view it.
 In the analysis, the rise and fall of attributes are plotted visually, like the chart above.